neondatabase/website/next/content/docs/guides/stepzen.md

 }
 ```

-In GraphQL, the result has the same shape as the query (or other operation) you used to retrieve this result.
-The GraphQL API will retrieve only the fields present in the query from the database.
-The query it sends to the Neon database has the following shape:
+In GraphQL, the result has the same shape as the query (or other operation) you used to retrieve it.
+The GraphQL API will only retrieve the fields from the database that are present in the query.
+The query sent to the Neon database has the following shape:

 ```sql
 SELECT name, email FROM public.customer
 ```

-The following section dives deeper into the GraphQL API, showing how GraphQL API queries are translated to SQL queries for your Neon database.
+The following section dives deeper into the GraphQL API, showing how GraphQL API queries are translated to SQL.

-## From GraphQL query to SQL query
+## From GraphQL query to SQL

-You have explored the GraphQL API and seen how you can query data from the Neon database.
+You have explored the GraphQL API, learning how to query data from the Neon database.
 But how does this work?
-How does a GraphQL query translate to an SQL query that executes against your Neon database?
+How is a GraphQL query translated to an SQL query that runs on your Neon database?

 In the previous example, StepZen only requests the fields in the query, improving the GraphQL API's performance.
 Requesting all fields from the database makes no sense if only a few are requested.